Ask a doctor about a prescription for SITAGLIPTIN/METFORMIN KERN PHARMA 50 mg/1000 mg FILM-COATED TABLETS

-Sitagliptina/Metformina Kern Pharma50 mg/1,000 mg Film-Coated Tablets
+Sitagliptin/Metformin Kern Pharma50 mg/1,000 mg film-coated tablets EFG

 sitagliptin/metformin hydrochloride

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine, because it contains important information for you.

 They work together to control blood sugar levels in adult patients with a form of diabetes called “type 2 diabetes mellitus”.
-This medicine helps to increase the levels of insulin produced after a meal and reduces the amount of sugar produced by the body.
+This medicine helps increase the amount of insulin produced after a meal and reduces the amount of sugar produced by your body.

 What is type 2 diabetes?